 My yoga draws on many influences and incorporates conscious breath, energy, inner focus, fluidity, flexibility, balance, strength, softness, active postures, flowing movement, restorative and yin practices, guided relaxations, silent meditations, chakras, chanting, nature and earthing, silence, stillness, spirit, wholeness, oneness, connection and wellbeing.

-I gained my initial qualification as a Hatha Yoga instructor through Yoga Trinity then did Advanced Vinyasa Flow Yoga training in 2009.
-I have also been taught by Mark Whitwell from Yoga of Heart.
+I gained my initial qualification as a Hatha Yoga instructor in 2007 then completed Advanced Vinyasa Flow Yoga training in 2009.

 Radiant Sun Yoga is an eclectic mix of styles that have influenced me over the years including: